The Shipping Law Review: Paraguay

 vii Seafarers' rights

-Paraguay has started the lengthy process of adapting its legislation to the current needs of the maritime business, which is expected to continue to expand along with the balanced economy that the country has shown in recent years.
-Today, 90 per cent of foreign trade in or out of Paraguay passes along its rivers, a fact that demonstrates that navigation is extremely important to the country.
+Paraguay has started the lengthy process of adapting its legislation to the current needs of the maritime business, which is expected to continue to expand alongside the balanced economy that the country has shown in recent years.
+Ninety per cent of foreign trade in or out of Paraguay passes along its rivers, a fact that demonstrates that navigation is extremely important to the country.

 The current Merchant Marine Authority and the other competent bodies are making a significant effort to restructure safety regulations to responsibly accompany the continued growth of the fleet and port activities in Paraguay, applying international safety standards to the Paraguay–Paraná Waterway, on which traffic is also expected to increase.